pr9000/doclang/iso-standard.md

 #### Page Break with Continuation

-Page breaks are complex components that interupt the flow of a document.
-They can interupt paragraphs, tables, lists, etc. In general, we follow two rules,
+Page breaks are complex components that interrupt the flow of a document.
+They can interrupt paragraphs, tables, lists, etc. In general, we follow two rules,

 1. If content spans across one (or more) page breaks, add `<thread id="N"/>` to the item and reuse the same `id` in the continuing item.
 2. For the follow up content of the page, we follow a reading order and close all open tokens before the `<page_break/>` token is introduced.